 Drug Prices constantly fluctuate, changing incrementally month over month.
 The big movers this month were lamotrigine, used to control seizures, and omeprazole used to treat ulcers and gastroesophageal reflux disease.
 From March to April, prices for lamotrigine increased by 10%, and currently costs an average of $154 for a 30-day supply.
 Omeprazole is also up by 10%, currently costing an average of $142 for a 30-day supply.

-The most popular drugs in the US: April 2018
+The most popular drugs in April

 - Fluticasone propionate